Nastel/tnt4j-streams-zorka/README.md

 * As API integrated into Your product
     * Write streams configuration file.
 See 'Streams configuration' chapter for more details
     * use `StreamsAgent.runFromAPI(configFileName)` in your code
+* As Java agent attached to running JVM
+    * use `bin/zorka-attach.bat` or `bin/zorka-attach.sh` to attach to running JVM and continue as standalone application

 ## Samples: